orangeblock/snorlax/README.md

 Puts the computer to sleep after a timer expires.

 Currently works only under Windows (tested under 7).
-Python version: 2.7.
+Python version: 2 or 3.
 No additional libraries required.
 Uses the Tkinter GUI toolkit.

 Usage